 Parsley is safe to feed your hamster in small amounts.
 Once you’ve introduced parsley into your hamster’s diet, you can offer them a few leaves a week alongside their usual ration of vegetables.
 Avoid feeding parsley with other calcium-rich vegetables, though, like broccoli and kale.

 It’s a good idea to get into the habit of checking your hamster’s cage every day for fresh food, like parsley leaves, that they may have hidden.
-These can start to spoil otherwise.

 Featured Image Credit: restyledliving, Pixabay